 Note: As a rule, tax credits get backdated up to thirty one (31) days from the start of your claim.

 A single person or a couple can apply for tax credits.
 Each claimant's age must be at least 16 and you must be living in the United Kingdom.
-Applying as a couple is also called a 'joint claim'.
+Applying as a couple is also called 'making a joint claim'.

 As a rule you must make a joint claim tax credits if you:

-In some cases you may need to make a joint claim when you and your partner are not married (or in a civil partnership).
-These cases include situations when:
+You may need to make a joint claim if you and your partner are not married (or in a civil partnership).
+So, these cases include situations when:

 There are some exceptions.
-The criteria for making a joint claim is not only that you have a partner.
+The criteria for making a tax credits joint claim is not only that you have a partner.
 So, you should make a single claim tax credits if: